-The Wards Wildlife Site is unlikely to be affected by the draft ETS, however, a further assessment may be required at the project level for the draft ETS proposal to improve the junction arrangement at Edgar Road / The Wards.
+The Wards Wildlife Site is unlikely to be affected by the draft ETS as published.
+However, it is likely to be negatively affected due to its proximity to the previously considered Edgar Road - Wittet Drive (Western Link Road).
+This option has been included in two previous plans, the Moray Local Development Plan 2015 and the Moray Local Transport Strategy 2011, both of which have been the subject of an SEA.
+An assessment would be required at the project level.
+In addition, further assessment may also be required at the project level for the draft ETS proposal to improve the junction arrangement at Edgar Road / The Wards.